 The “12-3-30” Incline Method

-Made famous on social media, this low-impact viral sensation is legitimately effective for building posterior chain strength and burning fat.
+This low-impact viral sensation is legitimately effective for building posterior chain strength and burning fat.

-• Incline: Set to 12% grade.
+- Incline: Set to 12% grade.

-• Speed: Set to 3.0 mph (approx 4.8 km/h).
+- Speed: Set to 3.0 mph (approx. 4.8 km/h).

-• Time: Walk for 30 minutes.
+- Time: Walk for 30 minutes.

-• Benefit: The steep incline forces your heart rate up without the high impact of running, making it sustainable for daily practice.
+- The Benefit: The steep incline forces your heart rate up without the high impact of running, making it sustainable for daily practice.

 The “Pyramid” Fat Burner

-• 0-5 mins: Warm-up walk (3 mph).
+- 0-5 mins: Warm-up walk (3 mph)

-• 5-10 mins: Jog (5 mph).
+- 5-10 mins: Jog (5 mph)

-• 10-15 mins: Run (6-7 mph).
+- 10-15 mins: Run (6-7 mph)

-• 15-20 mins: Jog (5 mph).
+- 15-20 mins: Jog (5 mph)

-• 20-25 mins: Brisk walk on incline (3.5 mph at 5%).
+- 20-25 mins: Brisk walk on an incline (3.5 mph at 5%)

-• 25-30 mins: Cooldown.
+- 25-30 mins: Cooldown

 The Sprint Interval (HIIT)